Azure-Player/azure.datafactory.tools/README.md

 * Tokenisation in config file allows replace any value by Environment Variable or Variable from DevOps Pipeline
   * (new!)
 Allows to define multiple file (objects) by wildcarding
 * Global Parameters
+* Support for Managed VNET and Managed Private Endpoint (new!)

 The following features coming in the future:
 * Build function to support validation of files, dependencies and config
 * Unit Tests of selected Pipelines and Linked Services